-Denise Francis received her Bachelor's Degree from Brigham Young University and her Masters in Linguistics and TESOL from the University of Utah.
-She was born in England, reared her family in the United States and is currently living in Guatemala.
-She is a citizen of the US and of England, and a Permanent Resident of Guatemala.
-She feels blessed to belong to all three countries.
-As a product of the orphanage system in England she developed a keen interest in helping the disadvantaged, and when the opportunity arose to help children located in the highlands of Guatemala, she accepted it.
-Ms Francis has worked in the area of education as a volunteer, teacher, Coordinator of a Sponsorship Program, and Director of a school where she implemented literacy and math programs.
+Denise Francis earned her Bachelor's Degree in History from Brigham Young University and her Masters Degree in Linguistics from the University of Utah.
+She was born in England, reared her family in the United States, and is currently living in Guatemala.
+At a young age she developed a keen interest in helping the disadvantaged, and later when the opportunity arose to help children located in the highlands of Guatemala, she accepted it.
+Ms Francis has worked in the area of education as a teacher, and Director of a school where she implemented literacy and math programs.
 She works to empower children by providing them with better access to education, strengthening the children and their families by encouraging and teaching valuable knowledge and life skills.
 She believes that education is the key to leaving behind the poverty that prevails in the mountains of Guatemala.
-Ms Francis is involved in humanitarian work, and is literate in Spanish; she also enjoys reading and hiking.
-She is the mother of four children and grandmother to eight.

 While her children were in school Joanne was a constant presence at their schools where she founded a math club and served as PTA President.
 She felt her children's education would be better served if she was involved in the classroom.
 More recently she's been involved with the Timpanogas Storytelling Festival in Orem, UT where they believe “Unless we pass our stories on, they are lost forever”.
 Joanne has a keen interest in genealogy because “knowing your ancestors gives more meaning to your own story”.
 Joanne and her family have been sponsors since 2006 to as many as six children in one family.
 She is an ardent believer in the saying “No one person can change the world, but you can change the world for one person.”
 Joanne Lives in Utah with her husband Kim.
 They have two daughters and two grandchildren.